 - Getting our sewers fixed first in neighborhoods hardest hit by sewer backups and overflows;

 - Pushing for home buy outs or prevention devices for residents with repeated sewer backups; and

-- Make sewer rates affordable for everyone
+- Making sewer rates fair and affordable for everyone.

 CINCINNATI - After years of delayed sewer fixes caused by infighting between the City of Cincinnati and Hamilton County over the Metropolitan Sewer District (MSD), the U.S. Environmental Protection Agency (USEPA) ordered the City and County to move forward with plans they agreed to a decade ago.